AudreyFrancisco/SingleLadderQualification/EOStransfer/README.md

   The last step of installation is the setup of the cronjob task.
 The command to synchronize the repositories (EOStransfer.sh) will be executed periodically every 10 minutes, if you want change this period you must edit the crontab entry (please refer on the crontab manual).
-  Note : two log files are produced:
-      1) the '/tmp/lastEOSCronExecution.log', it contains all the messages related to the last synchronization event.
-      2) the '/tmp/EOStransfer.log' that contains the list of all the executed syncronizations done.

 >     Finally setup the Cron Job task
 >     ------ ALICE-ITS EOS transfer cron job istallation script - v.1.0 - A.Franco - INFN BARI Italy